Home

 The condenser can fail to perform in 4 basic ways: shorted, open, intermittent, or be the wrong value.

-1. If a condenser has shorted out, it will be the same as if the points never open.
+1. If a condenser is shorted, it will be the same as if the points never open.
 You will get no spark.

 3. An intermittent condition is the hardest one to "find" and will usually fail with heat, but not always.

-4. Condensers are manufactured with considerable variation in capacitance and are measured in farads.
-In our case, microfarads, or millionths of a farad.
+4. Condensers are manufactured with great variation in capacitance, and are measured in farads.
+In our case, microfarads.

-Because the circuit is of low “Q” (sensitivity), the value can vary by 20% with no adverse effect.
-If one tunes many of the same bikes, as we did, one learns to spot an abnormal amount of spark across the points, as the bike goes thru the rpm range.
+Because the circuit is of low "Q" the value can vary by the normal 20% with no adverse effect.
+If one tunes many of the same bike, as we did, one learns to spot an abnormal amount of spark across the points, as the bike goes thru the rpm range.
 We seldom saw this condition, as I remember.

 Condensers are very reliable and should be considered to be as reliable as the crankshaft.
-The original condenser could easily last the life of the bike.
+That is to say that one condenser could easily last the life of the bike.
 It is crazy to replace it when changing the points.
 That reduces reliability, as condensers are most likely to fail in the first few hours.
-In our shop we very rarely replaced condensers.
-I could probably count on one hand, certainly two hands, the number of failed condensers I have seen on BMWs in my life.
+In our shop we almost never replaced condensers.
+I could probably count on one hand, certainly two, the number of failed condensers I have seen on BMWs in my life.
 A few of those had just been installed.
-Maybe after 30 years, it would be a good idea to change it, but not every five years.
+Maybe after 30 years it would be a good idea to finally change it, but not every 5 years.

 Why spend your money and time to reduce reliability?
 Carry a spare if it makes you feel more secure.